Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

     |`userId`| `number`.
 ID for the user.
 Must have a minimum length of 5 characters unless overridden with the `min_user_length` option. | `undefined` |
     |`trackingOptions`| `TrackingOptions`.
 Please check the `Optional tracking` section for more tracking options configuration. | Enable all tracking options by default. |
     |`transport`| `TransportType.XHR` or `TransportType.SendBeacon` or `TransportType.Fetch`.
 Set the transport type. | `TransportType.Fetch` |
-- `Select a {{GTM variable}} from the list`.
+- `Select a **GTM variable** from the list`.
 It's necessary to return an object containing the key-value pairs you wish to use for instance configuration.
 Ensure that the keys are part of the available configurations.

 #### track